felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 the results.
 The majority of us are addicted to our phones, and this tip turns our addiction into something positive.
 Change your phone's wallpaper to remind you to read if you need to.

-After some time, if you're anything lile me, you might come to *prefer* reading your book than using your phone.
-Why waste time searching for inconsequential content online when the content you really care about is right there in your book?
+After some time, if you're anything like me, you might come to *prefer* reading your book than using your phone.
+Indeed, why waste time searching for inconsequential content online when the content you really care about is right there in your book?

 Caveat: For this tip to work, you *must* have your book and your highlighter on you (tip #1) pretty much all the time.
 It's worth it!